 It seems that the typical mono sentiment is that a mono-poly relationship is more beneficial for the poly person because they can have their cake and eat it too while the mono person is faced with inevitable rejection.
 But in reality it's the other way around.
 It's the poly person who has entered into a more risky relationship.

 This seems counterintuitive to mono people because they tend to forget that when additional partners become involved in a poly relationship, their existing relationships are maintained instead of dissolved.
 However when a poly person enters into a relationship with a mono person the poly person is immediately facing the possibility of loss over mono rules that would normally not apply to them.

 But it doesn't end there.
 The social network of most mono people tends to be biased in favor of a mono perspective and therefore it's more difficult for poly people to mesh with their mono partner's family and friends.
 Plus, if the relationship ends, loyalties become divided.
 So in addition to losing their partner, the poly person is at a higher risk of losing friends and family on the mono side of the equation.

 In my own relationship I've had to face the challenges above and it's not very comfortable.
-However the benefits have still outweighed the heartaches, and at the time this page was last updated, our relationship has lasted about two years with a short breakup initiated by my partner about half way through over her discomfort with me embracing my poly nature, even though no other partner was in the picture at the time.TOP
+However the benefits have still outweighed the heartaches, and at the time this page was last updated, our relationship has lasted about almost three years with three short breakups initiated by my partner over her discomfort with my poly nature, even though no other partner was in the picture at the time.TOP

 It was particularly rewarding in our early stages to see how my partner reacted to the experience of being in a relationship with a poly person for the first time.
 Never before would she have been able to continue responding to suitors on the dating site we had met on without having a jealous insecure boyfriend act out over it.